IndySockets/Indy/README.OpenSSL.txt

 use it if possible.
 Earlier versions of TLS and SSL (version 3) continue to be supported but are deprecated for use.

-In earlier versions of Indy, the SSLOptions.Mode property could be used to force a given version of the SSL/TLS protocol.
+In earlier versions of Indy, the SSLOptions.Method property could be used to force a given version of the SSL/TLS protocol.
 With later versions of OpenSSL (1.1.1 onwards), this property is  ignored, with the most recent TLS version always used.

 In earlier versions, the SSLOptions.SSLVersions property could be used to limit negotiation to a list of acceptable versions.
-In this version, it is used to determine the minimum version acceptable only.
-All later versions in the list are ignored.
+In this version, it is used to determine the minimum and maximum version acceptable only.
+All other versions in the list are ignored.
 Both changes are consequential on changes to the OpenSSL library.

 Data Encryption